julien/moco/README.md

-**moco** let's you "mock" http requests easily, you just need to pass a json file to the progam.
+**moco** let's you "mock" HTTP requests easily.

+usage:

 `moco [-f FILENAME] [-p PORT]`

+Will start an HTTP server listening on the port specified by the `-p` flag or port 8000 by default.

 Both the `-f` flag and the `-p` flag are optional.

-If you use the `-p` flag to specify a JSON file, it should have this structure:
+You can use the `-p` flag to specify a JSON file that define "routes/endpoints" and it should have this structure:
 ```json
 {
   "/api/foo": {